-Guest Author Bryant C. Silbaugh, M.A., BCBA
+Guest Blogger: Bryant C. Silbaugh, M.A., BCBA

-Of Course You Use Evidence-Based Practice (EBP)!
+Of Course, You Use Evidence-Based Practice (EBP)!
 Doesn’t Everyone?

 Every day, ABA researchers validate new assessments and behavior change procedures for improving human behavior in clinical practice.
 Have you ever wondered when these new developments become “evidence-based”?
 Wait!
 ABA has been supported by rigorous empirical research for over 50 years, so isn’t all ABA evidence-based?
 As it turns out, it depends on your definition of EBP and involves much more than just great science.

 In the many different settings in which ABA is practiced, a considerable number of variables contribute to practitioner decision making including appeals to philosophy or authority (e.g., because Skinner said so!), marketing, insurance companies, changes in client behavior, anecdotes or testimonials, and the research-to-practice gap (Slocum et al., 2014).